 Do you enjoy writing and want to work from home?
 You may want to consider becoming a freelance writer.
+It’s a great way to earn extra cash and anyone can become a freelance writer.
+You don’t need experience or a degree to get started.

 With over a billion websites in existence today, it’s no surprise that freelance writers are in high demand, especially for bloggers and online businesses.
 If you enjoy writing, then working from home as a freelance writer can be a great opportunity for you.